Homebrew/homebrew-cask/doc/development/hacking.md

 ## Goals, Design, and Philosophy

-Homebrew-Cask is an attempt to make a Linux-style package manager for precompiled OS X software.
+Homebrew-Cask is an attempt to make a Linux-style package manager for precompiled macOS software.
 Homebrew-Cask is not yet as featureful as `apt` or `yum`, but we are trying to be as close as we can get to those tools from the user’s point of view.

 We manage installed files via the “symlink farm” method, like [GNU Stow](http://www.gnu.org/software/stow/) and [Homebrew](http://brew.sh/).
 Similarly, we try to avoid `sudo` where possible.